T: +44 (0) 7515 884 640

 Everyone is naturally capable of creating opportunity to notice the subtle changes of breathing, posture and movement when internal quiet and stillness is found.

-Pandiculation actively engages the client by inviting them to voluntarily go into a particular movement very slowly contracting a muscle or muscle group against gravity.
-Most importantly they make a slow release of that contraction to rest.
-Pandiculation is both initiated and adapted by the person doing the pandiculation.
-This provides new sensory feedback to the voluntary motor cortex which gets 'excited' and creates new possibilities of movement.
+Pandiculation actively engages the person by inviting them with verbal guidance to voluntarily go into a particular movement very slowly contracting a muscle or muscle group against gravity.
+Most importantly is the second part, where the person makes a very slow release of that contraction to rest.
+Pandiculation is both initiated and adapted by the person making the particular movement.
+This provides new sensory feedback to the voluntary motor cortex of the brain which gets 'excited' and creates new possibilities of movement.
+The new movement pattern is integrated into whole global movement patterns with practice and repetition of the movement.
+Although the reference for focus is muscle-fascial-skeletal, the blood circulation, breathing, lymphatic systems, all the organs and glands are involved as are the nervous systems.

-The voluntary motor cortex is the only part of the motor system that can inhibit the firing rate of the alpha motor neuron and all the muscle fibres it synapses with thereby inhibiting hypertonic muscles.
-Thus the client is learning the refinement of a movement which is synonymous with the process of differentiation in the brain.
+The voluntary motor cortex of the brain is the only part of the motor-sensory system that can inhibit the firing rate of the alpha motor neuron and all the muscle fibres it synapses with thereby inhibiting hypertonic muscles.
+Thus the individual is learning the refinement of a movement which is synonymous with the process of differentiation in the brain.
 Brain cells (neurons) reorganise and reform and new connections between brain cells (synapses) are made creating new neuronal pathways and the development of new functions.

-Facilitated Pandiculation refers to the practitioner getting used to the timing of responses for a particular client when they voluntarily go into a contraction using the practitionern's hand to make the movement against rather than gravity.
-It takes very fine sensitivity of the practitioner to feel the very subtle and tiny movements as they wait for the client to respond and provide very gentle resistance.
-This helps the client to feel the movement however it does not need the client to "feel' the differences for the change to take place.
+Facilitated Pandiculation refers to the Hanna Somatic Educator getting used to the timing of responses for a particular client when they voluntarily go into a contraction using the Hanna Somatics Educator's hand and fingers to make the movement against rather than with the direction of movement.
+It takes very fine sensitivity of the Hanna Somatic Educator to feel the very subtle and tiny movements as they wait for the client to respond and provide very gentle resistance.
+This helps the client to feel the particular movement however it does not need the client to 'feel' the differences for change to take place within their whole Soma.